 You will lie on the CT or x-ray table, usually on your back, or you will be seated.
 The skin will be cleaned with antiseptic where the needle will be given.
 A fine needle is inserted into the joint that your doctor has asked us to inject, using an aseptic technique (strict infection control techniques to minimise any risks of infections).
 We use an x-ray (screening) or CT machine to guide the placement of the needle safely and accurately into the correct position.
 A small amount of x-ray contrast may be injected into the joint to confirm that the needle is in the correct location.

 A long-lasting anaesthetic (e.g. Ropivacaine) and a long-acting steroid (e.g. Celestone) are most commonly injected together.

 Before your Scan

 You may eat and drink as normal before and after the procedure.
 If you are on any medication or have diabetes and are on insulin, take your usual medicines and diet.

 Before the CT guided injection, you may be asked to change into an examination gown for your comfort, and to ensure clothing does not affect the images.
 You may also be asked to remove jewellery, eye-glasses and any metal objects that might interfere with the imaging.
 Please tell us if you are on medication to thin your blood (e.g. Warfarin, Aspirin or Clopidogrel), have an iodine allergy, or are pregnant or breastfeeding.

 Potential risks include infection within the soft tissues or joint.

-- Increase in symptoms for up to 48 hours which will then settle
+- Increase in symptoms (such as joint paint) for up to 48 hours, which will then settle.

 - Insomnia, flushing and palpitations.